Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

-The element $\alpha$ permutes all free factor systems of the form $\calf_v$ where $v$ varies among the finitely many orbits of Grushko vertices of $S$.
+The element $\alpha$ permutes all free factor systems of the form $\calf_v$ where $v$ varies among the finitely many orbits of vertices in $W$.
 As $\alpha\in\IA$, we deduce using Theorem~\ref{theo:ia} that $\alpha$ fixes each free factor system $\calf_v$.
 The conclusion follows. \end{proof}

 As a consequence of Lemma~\ref{lemma:ia-nice}, we get the following fact.